If you’ve dreamed of installing a balcony in your home but don’t really have room, you might have already come across the term Juliet balcony.

 Set up a reading or relaxation area close to the window so you can enjoy the view and the breeze.

-Sheer curtains are perfect for a false balcony because they billow in the breeze and make a room more interesting.
+Sheer curtains are perfect for a Juliet balcony because they billow in the breeze and make a room more interesting.

 Of course, you can put loads of plants around the window to make use of all that sunlight, too.